tymyrddin/blue-devsecops/source/docs/aws/client-vpn.md

 ## Best practices

-* Restrict access to AWS resources inside your AWS environment using VPC security groups and authorization rules.
+* Restrict access to AWS resources inside your AWS environment using VPC security groups and authorisation rules.
 * If you are managing your user identities with AWS Directory Service, use AWS Client VPN Active Directory authentication.
 * If you are using the SAML 2.0 federated authentication service, use AWS Client VPN single sign-on authentication (SAML authentication).
 * For highly sensitive environments, use AWS Client VPN certificate-based authentication using the ACM service.